 Ranging from light switches, smart home thermostats, connected tea pots to other everyday machines, the number of connected objects will soon reach to 20.8 billion by 2020 ( as predicted by Gartner) and if all these connected things suffer from the security flaw than an unmitigated disaster is soon waiting to happen.
 So, in order to avoid it, following precautions can be taken.

 It becomes the duty of the seller to make their buyer know about the security features of the IoT devices they have bought.
 They must educate them about all the features enabled by default in it and how they work.
 For example; they should be told about how and from which all devices it is good or safe to share data.
-Vendors should include instructions on how to enable AP Isolation mode on the guest or user’s home network so that hacked IoT device can be kept away from other devices.
+Vendors should include instructions on how to enable AP Isolation mode on the guest or user’s home network so that hacked IoT devices can be kept away from other devices.